 California Forum for Diversity in Graduate Education

-The Spring 2013 California Forum for Diversity in Graduate Education
+The fall 2016 California Forum for Diversity in Graduate Education will be held on November 5, 2016 at Loyola Marymount University.

 Are you trying to decide whether graduate school is right for you?
 The California Forum for Diversity in Graduate Education is designed to acquaint college students with the experiences and opportunities afforded by advanced study within a particular academic discipline or profession.
 Emphasizing opportunity for students from economically and educationally disadvantaged backgrounds, The California Forum for Diversity in Graduate Education will provide information on the career opportunities associated with advanced study in a wide range of disciplines.
 It will also provide useful information on how to navigate the entire process of applying to graduate school—from gathering information on which graduate school is right for you to all features of the application process.
 Moreover, the Diversity Forum will allow you to meet with over 200 representatives from graduate schools from across the nation.